SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

   instances dont have PublicIP.
 We have two options "Jump host" & "Installing VPN" in Default VPC to connect to private instances which are in Roboshop VPC, but make sure you have Peering connection between Default VPC & Roboshop VPC.
-- We use Cisco_VPN in our company

 ### Session-33
+- What are the two ways to connect to Private Instances ?
+Jump Host & VPN
 - How to connect to Private Instances using VPN ?
-- In which vpc should we install open-vpn ? default_vpc
+- In which VPC should we install OpenVpn ?
+Default_VPC
-- We must have a peering connection between default_vpc and roboshop_vpc.
+- We must have a peering connection between Default_VPC & Roboshop_VPC.
-- We have to create all our private instances in roboshop_vpc only.
+- All our private instances are in Roboshop_VPC only.
-- How the traffic is routing from home sever to aws network using open-vpn ?
+- How the traffic is routing from Home server to Private instances ?
-- What is the SG rule when mongodb is accepting connections from open-vpn ?
+- What is the SG rule when mongodb is accepting connections from OpenVpn ?
-- Make sure to enable vpn in all private instances and how can you do that ?
+- Make sure to enable VPN in all private instances & how can you do that ?
-- Enabling vpn in all private servers is nothing but giving SG of VPN_instance to the mongodb.
+- Enabling VPN in all private servers by giving SG of OpenVpn instance to the mongodb (Add SSH rule)
-- How to install open-vpn in server and connect to it ?
+- How to install OpenVpn in server & connect to it ?
-- How do you write whole process using terraform code ?
-03-vpn in VS.
 - Configuring VPN is not our responsibility, we have separate team for this.
-- We use Cisco_VPN in our company.
+- We use Cisco VPN in our company.
 Which is costly, but for practice we used "OpenVpn Connect"

 ### Session-34
 ### Session-35